 Phantoms are fellow crew members who have been consumed by Typhon energy, and as such they can do things like hurl lightning at the player, control fire and breathe clouds of toxic gas.
 They’re also the most common enemy type in Prey, so good luck with that.

 As the name suggests, this fiendish enemy can turn itself invisible.
 And to make matters worse they’re territorial too, which means they haunt single locations.

 Telepaths serve as Prey’s mini-bosses: they have an army of possessed humans at their disposal, and can mete out massive damage with psychic energy blasts.

 There might only be one Nightmare in the game, but it’s an enemy you don’t want to stumble upon.
 This behemoth of black tendrils will almost certainly kill you given half a chance, and spends the entire game searching you out.
 Because it’s a Typhon, it’s can track you down more successfully the more neuromods you use.
 So try not pump too many superpowers into your eyeballs.

-We might not know that much about it, but there are plenty of trailers for Prey.
-First off, the official gameplay trailer, which comes in two flavours - male and female - both posted below.
+Goodness gracious, there are a lot of these.
+First off, the official gameplay trailer, which comes in two flavours – male and female – both posted below.